fagan2888/2018-09-Swedish-Keynote/Housing-Heterogeneity-Keynote.md

    * Same model for _Everybody_
       * Difference in parameter like "memory"
    * Behavioral foundations strongly supported by evidence
-      * "Other people are like me" <!-- Find a reference of evidence of this -->
+      * "Other people are like me" <!-- SAK: Find a reference of evidence of this -->
       * "Representativeness Heuristic" <!-- SAK: Kahneman book "Thinking fast and slow" into bibfile -->
       * Fading Memory <!-- SAK: Nagel and Malmendier refs into bibfile -->
       * ...